WINGS PROGRAMS INC.

 Scooter

 Scooter is a 30-year-old Quarterhorse who came to the sanctuary with Brighty, a 21-year-old mini-donkey at the end of May, 2021.
 Debora got a call from a gentleman who’s mother had just passed away, and there were no family members who were in a position to take the animals.
 He decided to relinquish them to the sanctuary and make a financial contribution to help offset the cost of their care.
 Scooter has a little arthritis in his knees, but otherwise is in really good shape and could be ridden lightly with a little tune-up, or be a good companion or kids horse.
 His companion Brighty was adopted out to a good home in September of 2021.
-Scooter can be adopted alone or with his companion Badger.
+Scooter was adopted in April of 2025 and is doing well in his new home.

 Nate